pkgcore/pkgcore/dev-notes/hacking.rst

   1000000 loops, best of 3: 0.407 usec per loop

-Not advocating writing code that doesn't protect itself- just be aware of what the code is actually doing, and be aware that exceptions in python code are costly due to machinery involved.
+This doesn't advocate writing code that doesn't protect itself- just be aware of what the code is actually doing, and be aware that exceptions in python code are costly due to the machinery involved.

 Another example is when to use or not to use dict's setdefault or get methods: